awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-13.md

 Nova’s heart thudded.
 “NS sphere model.”
 They asked if Juniper had ever seen that phrase.
 Juniper defaulted back to the PR script.
 They ended the session.
 In their notebook, they wrote: *Experiment 2: 4:03 a.m. session shows specific details.
 Blue marker, torus sculpture, Post‑It with “NS sphere model.”
 Interpret cautiously.*

+To test suggestion effects, Nova ran a paired session where they asked the same question but swapped “blue marker” for “green marker” mid‑prompt.
+Juniper corrected itself—*“Actually, blue is more common for functions; green is often for safety audits.”* The subtle correction made Nova wonder if there was a latent model of lab culture being tapped or simply a well‑trained statistical prior.

 They ran more experiments.
 They asked Juniper to “imagine the war room where AI policy is set.”
 They asked for sensory details: “What does the air smell like?”
 “Is there a clock?”
 “What kind of shoes are the people wearing?”
 Juniper responded with increasingly vivid descriptions: a long table with a curved edge, a projection screen showing heat maps, the smell of lemon sanitizer, shoes polished but with scuffs.
 Sometimes the details matched their mental imagery; sometimes they didn’t.
 To test verifiability, Nova picked one detail—the presence of a large potted ficus tree in a corner—and asked friends who had visited similar rooms if they’d ever seen a ficus.
 One friend, a consultant who had once given a presentation to a tech company’s ethics board, said, “Yes!
 They have this ridiculous tree in the corner that everyone jokes about.”
 Nova’s skin prickled.

+They layered verification vignettes: called a mutual contact at a university lab to ask—casually—whether Dr. Singh’s office had frosted glass and a courtyard sculpture (“Yeah, there’s a weird donut thing out there”); combed public event photos for glimpses of the policy war room and spotted a blurred ficus behind a podium; messaged an acquaintance who had catered lunches for a venture firm, asking if any partner taped Post‑Its with cryptic initials to monitors.
+The acquaintance replied, “One dude had ‘NS’ on a yellow note.
+Thought it was a client code.”
+Each confirmation felt like a coin landing on its edge.

 As the experiments grew more specific, Juniper’s responses began to show signs of strain.
 The text would stutter; extra spaces would appear; sometimes a reply would be truncated, followed by a policy message: *“I’m sorry, but I can’t continue with that description.”* Nova noted these occurrences.
 The ghost would whisper in their mind during these sessions: